-This important SJC decision might offer some important insights to help with your eviction case – particularly if you’re dealing with a property management service or a 3rd party aside from your landlord.
+This important SJC decision offers important insight to help with your eviction case – Especially if you’re dealing with a property management service or a 3rd party aside from your landlord.

 RENTAL PROPERTY MANAGEMENT SERVICES & another vs. LORETTA HATCHER